 Step 3 – Mix Butter and Sugar

-Then, mix room temperature butter and sugar with a mixer until light and fluffy.
-Now, mix in the egg and vanilla and beat until just incorporated.
+Then, beat room-temperature butter and sugar with a mixer until light and fluffy.
+Add the egg and vanilla and beat until just incorporated.

 Step 4 – Mix Wet and Dry Ingredients